lucyyyl/restful-booker-testing/README.md

 ## Framework structure
 Currently the entire framework and tests live within the test directory.
+The framework has been built using playwright and typescript.

 ### Tests
 This directory houses the e2e and API directories and the helpers and pages directories.